Standing for common sense solutions

-The National Party of Australia – NSW is defined by its Members and their shared values which are set out above.
+The National Party of Australia – NSW is dedicated to serving its members and the shared values set out above.

-Among these values are equal opportunity; freedom of speech, movement and philosophy; freedom of religion and association; equality and justice before the law; reward for initiative; civic nationalism and Australian identity, and opposition to social and political ideas that threaten freedom and democracy in Australia and throughout the world.
+Among these values are equal opportunity; freedom of speech, movement and philosophy; freedom of religion and association; equality and justice before the law; reward for initiative; civic nationalism and Australian identity, and opposition to social and political ideas that threaten freedom and democracy.

-The National Party (previously named the Country Party) is a respected institution in Australia and New South Wales.
-It is dedicated, in particular, to protecting and advancing the interests of the people who live and work in regional and rural Australia and New South Wales.
-Our Members have an obligation to protect the values and ideals of our Party and to carry on its legacy in a manner in keeping with our proud history.
-This is essential to the maintenance of both our Party’s standing in the community and respect for our nation’s democracy.
+For 100 years the NSW Nationals (previously named the Country Party) has been a respected institution dedicated, in particular, to protecting and advancing the interests of the people who live and work in regional and rural communities.
+Our members have an obligation to protect the values and ideals of our organisation and to carry on its legacy in a manner in keeping with our proud history.
+This is essential to the maintenance of both our standing in the community and respect for our nation’s democracy.

-This code sets out the principles by which Party Members are required to carry out their political activity and the auspices under which these principles are to be upheld.
+This code sets out the principles by which members are required to carry out their political activity and the auspices under which these principles are to be upheld.

-You can read the full Code of Conduct as adopted by the Party’s Central Council in December 2017 here.
+You can read the full Code of Conduct here.

-Harassment makes another person uncomfortable and is unpleasant.
-Every person has the right to engage in political activities and to actively contribute to the National Party of Australia – NSW freely without having to deal with harassment issues.
+Every person has the right to engage in political activities and to actively contribute to the National Party of Australia – NSW freely without having to deal with any form of harassment.

-The Harassment Policy was adopted by Central Council in 2011, and outlines behavior that goes beyond robust political argument and is not accepted.
+The Discrimination and Harassment Policy outlines behaviour that goes beyond robust political argument and is not accepted.